piraeusdatastore/piraeus-operator/docs/explanation/deletion-policies.md

    annotation on the Machine is removed, letting ClusterAPI proceed with shutting down the node.
 9. The Satellite is removed from LINSTOR.

+#### Limiting Concurrent Evacuations

+By default, all Satellites that need to be evacuated start their evacuation at the same time.
+On larger clusters this can move a lot of data at once.
+Set [`LinstorCluster.spec.maxConcurrentEvacuations`](../reference/linstorcluster.md#specmaxconcurrentevacuations) to limit how many Satellites evacuate simultaneously.
+While the limit is reached, additional Satellites wait for a free slot (reported through a `SatelliteEvacuated` condition with reason `Waiting`) before any of their volumes are moved.
+Already running evacuations are always allowed to finish first, so increasing the data movement never abandons work that has already started.

 ### `Delete` Policy

 When using the `Delete` policy, Piraeus Datastore will remove the Satellite from the LINSTOR Cluster in addition to